Overview

 Zara has worked on a range of matters involving taxation, such as:

-Before coming to the Bar, Zara worked as a Private Client Tax Advisor at Ernst & Young and Blick Rothenberg, where she obtained valuable experience in all areas of UK taxation of individuals.
+Before coming to the Bar, Zara worked as a Private Client Tax Advisor at Ernst & Young and Blick Rothenberg, where she obtained valuable experience in all areas of UK taxation of individuals, often with a cross-border aspect.

 Trusts